Where we are

 Climb steeply to an ancient hill fort perched on a precipice with surprising views over the Great Glen and Caledonian Canal.
 Follow the trail anti-clockwise for a less steep climb.

 Uneven gravel and grassy surface.
 Long steep slopes with some rocky steps.
-Includes narrow sections of boardwalk and some potentially muddy areas.
+Includes some potentially muddy areas.

 Allow 1 hour

 Torr Dhuin is one of several Great Glen forts built by Iron Age people in less peaceful times; its vitrified (or burnt) walls are up to three metres thick.